raamdev/wp-comment-subscriptions/readme.txt

 1. Manage your subscriptions
 2. Use your own messages to interact with your users
+3. Configure the Virtual Management page
+4. Customize the notification messages
-3. Customize the plugin's behavior
+5. Customize the plugin's behavior

 == Changelog ==